 Women attending for a planned caesarean section can be accompanied by their birth partner to the ward and can be present in theatre during the operation.
 The birth partner will be asked to wear a surgical face mask and adhere to infection prevention and control measures.
 It is important to understand that all medical and midwifery staff in theatre will be wearing full PPE, we appreciate that this may raise anxiety, however this standard has been agreed locally.

-The birth partner will be supported to stay with mother and baby in the recovery area on labour ward prior to transfer to the postnatal ward.
-Once on the postnatal ward we would ask that the birth partner returns home.
+The birth partner will be supported to stay with mother and baby in the recovery area on labour ward and for two hours after transfer to the postnatal ward.

 Women who have undergone planned caesarean section without any complication and where baby is fit for home will be supported to consider discharge after 24 hours on the ward if safe to do so.